Last updated March 16th, 2023.

 This real estate developer falls under the corporate umbrella of the Tokyu Fudosan Holdings Group.
 It is a comprehensive real estate company with operations in urban development, residential housing, leisure industries, overseas businesses, and more.

-Over the last two decades, it has decided to focus on offices and commercial facilities.
+Over the last two decades, Tokyu decided to focus on offices and commercial facilities.
 Furthermore, they’ve also expanded into real estate securitization.

 This has managed to safeguard their revenue even during major economic and social shocks like the financial crisis, as well as the Great East Japan Earthquake of 2011.